 6. Set Up a DAPT

-This type of arrangements will work with most entities, but may not work with S Corporations.
+This type of arrangement will work with most entities, but may not work with S Corporations.
 Be sure to work closely with an attorney when establishing a DAPT.

 When you say “I do,” there’s no guarantee that your marriage will last forever.
 If you’re a successful entrepreneur, take the time to protect your business before you walk down the aisle to prepare for the “what if.”